Classic Onion Rings are great for any occasion. These crispy onion rings are dipped in a simple batter and then fried to perfection.

 - 1/3 cup granulated sugar

 - Prepare your onions by slicing off the root and stem end.
 Remove the outer few layers of the onion skin.
 Slice the onion into 1/4 to 1/2 inch slices, it'll normally be 4-5 slices per onion.
 Use your hands to separate the onion slices from each other, without breaking them and keeping them in rings.

 - Add your oil to a large Dutch oven or high walled cast iron skillet and place it over medium-high heat to start heating your oil.
 If you have a paddle thermometer, you can clip it to the side to see the temperature (I recommend using a thermometer for best results).

-- In a medium mixing bowl add the cornmeal, flour, sugar, baking soda, salt, and garlic powder.
+- In a medium mixing bowl add the cornmeal, flour, sugar, baking powder, salt, and garlic powder.
 Whisk to combine.

 - Add the eggs and milk and stir to combine well.

 - When your oil has reached 350 degrees to 375 degrees F., drop one onion ring into the batter.
 Press it into the batter with a fork and use the fork to remove it from the batter.
 Hold it over the bowl and allow the extra batter to run off a bit.
 Add the battered onion ring carefully to the hot oil.